LLM

 Provider factories, chat completion, and embeddings in Go

-The Go binding exposes Blazen’s LLM surface through two opaque handles — *blazen.CompletionModel for chat models and *blazen.EmbeddingModel for embedding models — plus a flat set of provider factory functions that mint them.
+The Go binding exposes Blazen’s LLM surface through two opaque handles — *blazen.Model for chat models and *blazen.EmbeddingModel for embedding models — plus a flat set of provider factory functions that mint them.
 Both handles own native resources; call Close() when finished (or rely on the finalizer as a safety net).

 Provider factories